pChupakhin/guess-the-animal/README.md

     - the number of animals, the number of facts
     - and the maximum and minimum depth of the tree which correspond to the minimum and maximum number of questions the program gets before it wins or gives up.
 ------------------------------------------------------------------------------------------------------------------------
-5) Print the Knowledge Tree
+5) Print the Knowledge Tree:
    The program should print the Knowledge Tree.
 ------------------------------------------------------------------------------------------------------------------------
 0) Exit: